Udara18/chat-app-java-socket/README.md

 - Dependencies

 <h4>Features</h4>
-Client-Server Communication: Allows multiple clients to connect to the server and exchange messages.
+<p>Client-Server Communication: Allows multiple clients to connect to the server and exchange messages.
-Real-Time Chat: Messages sent by one client are broadcast to all connected clients in real-time.
+Real-Time Chat: Messages sent by one client are broadcast to all connected clients in real-time.</p>

 <h4>Installation</h4>